Fureniku/Repopulate/Docs/Repopulate/Gameplay/Station Modules.md

 Finally, some modules may not actually be directly usable but instead provide things.
 For example a solar panel or sensor array, which could generate power or improve exploration.

-Modules can come in various sizes and have cosmetic differences.
+Modules can come in various forms and have cosmetic and functional differences.
 For example:
 - Standard module (Varied Sizes).
 A normal module with white interior and solid walls.
-Can attach a small flat solar panel to the end
-- Windowed module (Varied sizes).
-Same as standard, but cannot have a solar panel.
-Instead, has a large window in the end wall.
-- Observation module (Varied sizes).
-Same as standard but has windows in back and side walls.

-The varied size modules can come in the following sizes:
-- 6x3x6
-- 12x3x8
-- 18x4x8
-- 18x4x16

-Larger sizes cost more to make, and may block other nearby space stopping other module mount points from being usable.
+Has the most buildable space.
+Can fit either two smaller or one maximum size in each module space, with a maximum size one also acting as a bridge between the paired rings.
+- Docking module (Only maximum size).
+A module which has a docking port on top.
+Shuttles and other small craft can dock to it.
+There is some building space for storage, but most space is taken up by the dock itself.

+The current maximum size for a module is 40x16x28.
+This provides ample building space for anything required on the station.